5l1v3r1/berry/README.md

 ### Berry
-Berry DDoSer is going to take ddosing to the next level...
-Currently it is under no proxy so provided you have a VPN on, DO NOT USE!
+Berry is a simple DDoS script  Currently it is under no proxy so provided you have a VPN on, DO NOT USE!
 Proxy will later be implemented for security and anonymity purposes.

 ### Size
 N/A